WallarooLabs/wally/book/core-concepts/core-concepts.md

 * *Encoder* -- Code that transforms an application output type into bytes for sending to an external system.
 * *Pipeline* -- A sequence of computations and/or state computations originating from one or more sources and terminating in a sink.
-* *Stage* -- Any of the individual stages in a pipeline (each stage is either a source, a stateless computation, a state computation, or a sink).
+* *Stage* -- A source, stateless computation, state computation, and sink each represents a single logical stage in a Wallaroo pipeline.
+The linear pipeline above--starting from a source, going through computations C1, C2, and C3, and terminating at a sink--has 5 logical stages (1 source, 3 computations, and 1 sink).
 * *Topology* -- A graph of how all sources, sinks, and computations are connected within an application.
 * *API* -- Wallaroo provides APIs for implementing all of the above concepts.